GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

 When we define a function, we also store its arity in its identifier signature.
 Then, when we call a function, we search for a function with that arity.
 Sounds simple, right?

 This format could be anything as long as it represented the arity of a function, appended to its original name.
-For the sake of consistency, this write-up will use the format `function@0xNN`, where the arity signature is an at-sign (to prevent accessibility by Lox users) followed by a two-digit hexadecimal number.
+For the sake of consistency, this write-up will use the format `function@0xNN`, where the arity signature is an at-sign (to prevent accessibility by Lox/Sulfox users) followed by a two-digit hexadecimal number.
 As the maximum number of arguments in a function is 256-exclusive thanks to stack limitations, this covers all possible arities a function could have.

 Helper functions for name-mangling and unmangling identifiers for `ObjString`s, extracting the arity of a mangled identifier, and checking whether an identifier represents a mangled name should be defined.
 Additional fields for `Token` should indicate whether it represents the identifier of a function and its arity.
-This difference in representation is mostly because Tokens and their fields are not dynamically allocated: they either point into the source string or into string literals, which are eternal in C. Also, I am *not* adding a new identifier type to Lox.
+This difference in representation is mostly because Tokens and their fields are not dynamically allocated: they either point into the source string or into string literals, which are eternal in C. Also, I am *not* adding a new identifier type to Sulfox.

 Anonymous functions and lambdas are not name-mangled, since they are compiled once and either remain on the stack as an expression or are assigned to a global variable.
 Either way, you cannot access them through a function name identifier anyways.